neondatabase/neon/docs/rfcs/033-ancestor-deletion.md

 ## Concurrent timeline creation

-If new historic timelines are created using the parent as an ancestor while the merge API is running, they will not be re-parented to the child.
+If new historic timelines are created using the parent as an ancestor while the detach ancestor API is running, they will not be re-parented to the child.
 This doesn't break anything, but it leaves the parent in a state where it might not be possible to delete it.